jeap-admin-ch/jeap-python-pipeline-lib/README.md

     - Update the version number in the `pyproject.toml` file.
     - Ensure the version number complies with semantic versioning and the PEP 440 standard.

+* **Add new dependencies**:
+    - Add the dependency to the `requirements.txt` file.
+    - Ensure the license of the dependency is compatible with the project's license.
+    - Keep the THIRD-PARTY-LICENSES.md file up to date.

 ### Build

 To combine the build with automated testing and the generation of the THIRD-PARTY-LICENSES.md file, run the following command: